 Having a dog is like having a child, except with a lot less laundry.
 If you hate cleaning up pet urine stains, read on to learn what it takes to eliminate pet urine from rugs.
 Pet urine can cause permanent damage to carpets, leading to discoloration and odor.
+Removing pet urine from rugs can be tricky but with the help of carpet cleaning professionals for pet urine remove from rug, you can easily get rid of the problem.

 The urine that seeps into the carpet fibers soaks into the padding underneath the carpet.
 The urine compounds attract moisture and bacteria, which are spread around the carpet and into your shoes.
 When left unaddressed, pet urine can become a source of mold and bacteria in your home.